juliangruendner/ds_develop/installation.md

 ## Test your installation

-your installation should now be complete and your queue server started.
+Your installation should now be complete and your queue server started.
 Go to your poll server installation and access its webservice to start the poll mechanism: in your browser: `<poll_server_ip>/poll-monitor` switch to the tab *control* and enter your queue server host and port and leave the opal server blank